foohm71/DeviceBigBrother/README.md

 What you'll need to configure:
 * ViewController.m
-..* bigBrotherPing - configure host to point to hostname of the LAMP code ..* genHash - configure key (make sure it is the same secret as the one in globals.php)
+  * bigBrotherPing - configure host to point to hostname of the LAMP code
+  * genHash - configure key (make sure it is the same secret as the one in globals php)

 You'll need to add your signing key in order to deploy to real devices.